jhuckaby/logalert/README.md

 The checksum feature only has effect when using `whole` file mode.

-## Spin Control
+## Flood Control

-LogAlert has several ways to manage "spin control".
+LogAlert has several ways to manage "flood control".
 That is, to control a flood of alerts that may happen.
 For example, if your system goes haywire and appends 10,000 alert-triggering lines to your monitored file, you certainly don't want 10,000 e-mails being sent!
-These features assist with managing spin control situations.
+These features assist with managing flood situations.

 ### Max Lines